 It depends solely on the intrinsic properties of the system in $\{A\}$ and in $\{B\}$.
 Therefore, without loss of generality, we can consider a specific path, among others, connecting the two equilibrium states.
-The essential point is that, since the observable is obtained from an average over all realizations of the relevant stochastic variables, the particular nonequilibrium trajectory is irrelevant provided the initial and final equilibrium states are unchanged and the rate of variation of $\lambda$ is the same for all realizations.
+The essential point is that, since the observable is obtained from an average over all realizations of the relevant random variables, the particular nonequilibrium trajectory is irrelevant provided the initial and final equilibrium states are unchanged and the rate of variation of $\lambda$ is the same for all realizations.
 This illustrates the power of nonequilibrium relations, such as the Jarzynski equality, whose scope is remarkably broad since they apply to any type of nonequilibrium transformation, whether the system remains close to or far from equilibrium during the process.
 We thus consider a two-step protocol such as depicted in Fig.~2.
 This two-step process is commonly used in stochastic thermodynamics (see, for example, Appendix A, where the model system in Fig.~1 is subjected to the two-step work protocol, and references therein).